codeforkjeff/dbt-sqlite/README.md

 ## SQLite Extensions

-For snapshots to work, you'll need the `crypto` module from SQLean to get an `md5()` function.
-It's recommended that you install all the SQLean modules, as they provide many common SQL functions missing from SQLite.
+These modules from SQLean are needed for certain functionality to work:
+- `crypto`: provides `md5()` function needed for snapshots
+- `math`: provides `ceil` and `floor` needed for the datediff macro to work
+- `text`: provides `split_part` function

 Precompiled binaries are available for download from the [SQLean github repository page](https://github.com/nalgeon/sqlean).
 You can also compile them yourself if you want.
+Note that some modules depend on other libraries (`math` for example depends on GLIBC); if an extension fails to load, you may want to try building it yourself.

 Point to these module files in your profile config as shown in the example above.